Sometimes it is necessary to press-out the edges, flatten the spaces,

 Just clarity.
 Stability.
 I will be here.

-that ever happen?
+When does that ever happen?

 This paper, in its many different forms,